dwhswenson/hyperblazer-net/_posts/2020-03-25-covid-19/2020-03-25-covid-19-experts.md

 distributions, which means that the numbers are extremely sensitive.
 If the values were around 95th percentile instead of 98th, that would shift the number of deaths by over half a million.

-All details of this procedure, including the source code to reproduce it, are available in the `expert_reanalysis` directory at: [https://github.com/dwhswenson/covid19-data-science](https://github.com/dwhswenson/covid19-data-science)